barryhughes1/lightning-checkbox-group/README.md

 and SAVE!

-17. Open the Lightning Component called 'CheckboxDemo' and add the following to the 'Controller':
+STEP 17.
+Open the Lightning Component called 'CheckboxDemo' and add the following to the 'Controller':

 ```
 ({